IP Receptor

 Novel IP Receptor Agonist CS585

-Drug candidate CS585 is an oral, highly potent and selective prostacyclin (IP) receptor agonist that has demonstrated the potential to significantly improve disease mechanisms relevant to cardiovascular disease.
-While CS585 has not yet been assigned a specific indication for clinical development, preclinical data indicates that it could potentially be used in indications like Pulmonary Hypertension and thrombosis prevention without increased risk of bleeding.
+Drug candidate CS585 is a highly potent, oral and selective prostacyclin (IP) receptor agonist that has demonstrated the potential to significantly improve disease mechanisms relevant to cardiovascular disease.
+In preclinical studies, CS585 has demonstrated efficacy through potent and selective stimulation of the prostacyclin (IP) receptor, showing the ability to prevent thrombosis without an associated increased risk of bleeding.
+CS585 is currently undergoing preclinical evaluation.

 Preclinical data suggest that CS585 provides a new option of activating the IP receptor to decrease platelet reactivity and could represent the first viable option for targeting the IP-receptor on platelets for inhibition of thrombosis with a reduced risk of bleeding.
 The preclinical results with CS585, including a head-to-head comparison of CS585 and the FDA-approved IP receptor agonists selexipag and iloprost, indicate a favorable profile for inhibiting platelet activation and clot formation.
 CS585 was shown to be more selective and have a more sustained efficacy than the currently available IP receptor agonists.
 CS585 also demonstrated a sustained duration of action in mice in the ability to inhibit platelet activation through several routes of administration including oral.